rspamd/rspamd.com/doc/configuration/upstream.md

 ### Master-slave algorithm

-This algorithm always select the upstream with highest weight unless it is not alive.
-For example, `master-slave:127.0.0.1:53:10,8.8.8.8:53:1`, line specifies that `127.0.0.1` will be always used if possible.
-You can skip priorities, then the first element is treated as master and the subsequent ones are used as slaves: `master-slave:127.0.0.1,8.8.8.8` is the equivalent of the previous definition.
+The `master-slave` algorithm always selects the upstream with the highest weight unless it is not alive.
+For example, the line `master-slave:127.0.0.1:53:10,8.8.8.8:53:1` specifies that `127.0.0.1` will always be used if possible, as it has a higher weight (10) compared to `8.8.8.8` (weight 1).
+If `127.0.0.1` becomes unavailable, Rspamd will use `8.8.8.8` as the backup option.

+If you skip specifying priorities, the first element is treated as the master and the subsequent ones are used as slaves.
+For example, `master-slave:127.0.0.1,8.8.8.8` is equivalent to the previous definition, with `127.0.0.1` considered the master and `8.8.8.8` as a slave.

 ### Round-robin algorithm

-In this algorithm, upstreams are selected based on its weight, but, after selection, the upstream's weight is decreased by one.
-For example, `round-robin:127.0.0.1:53:10,8.8.8.8:53:1` will select `127.0.0.1` 10 times and `8.8.8.8` merely one time.
-After all upstreams are rotated, Rspamd reset current weights to the initial ones.
-Hence, this could be treated as `10:1` distribution for these two upstreams.
-Upstreams with errors pending have their priorities penalised according to number of errors pending, so Rspamd prefers to select upstreams with no errors.
+In the `round-robin` algorithm, upstreams are initially selected based on their weights, but after selection, the weight of the chosen upstream is decreased by one.
+For example, `round-robin:127.0.0.1:53:10,8.8.8.8:53:1` will select `127.0.0.1` ten times and `8.8.8.8` merely once.
+After all, upstreams are rotated through, Rspamd resets the current weights to their initial values.
+Therefore, this could be seen as a `10:1` distribution for these two upstreams.

+Upstreams that have errors pending will have their priorities penalized according to the number of errors pending, so Rspamd prefers to select upstreams with no errors whenever possible.

 ### Random algorithm